 The corn mint is a perennial herb that grows up to two feet or 60 cm.
-This plant has a square stem, oval-shaped, dark, jagged and flat leaves, while whorls of pale lilac hued flowers grow from the axils of the leaves.
+This herb has a square stem, oval-shaped, dark, jagged and flat leaves, while whorls of pale lilac hued flowers grow from the axils of the leaves.
 The flowers of corn mint blossom all the way through the summer.
-This plant was referred to for the first time in Grandfather Lei's Discussion of Herb Preparation in 470 AD.
+This herb was referred to for the first time in Grandfather Lei's Discussion of Herb Preparation in 470 AD.
 It has been found that a Chinese prescription dating back to the 15th century had suggested the use of corn mint to treat bloody dysentery.

 Corn mint has a preference to grow in land that is being cultivated or in troubled places.
 In effect, all mints like as well as thrive in cool, damp spots where there is partial shade.
 Generally speaking, mints have an aptitude to endure a wide assortment of conditions and they are also able to grow in total sunlight.
-This plant has been named ‘Corn Mint' since it was an ordinary ‘weed' growing in fields where cereal crops are cultivated.
+This herb has been named 'Corn Mint' since it was an ordinary 'weed' growing in fields where cereal crops are cultivated.